Stacey-bee/alx-system_engineering-devops/0x02-shell_redirections/README.md

-file contains script that displays all the lines in the file /etc/passwd that do not contain the pattern bin file contains script that displays all lines of the file /etc/ssh/sshd_config starting with a letter file contains script that replaces all characters A and c from input to Z and e respectively
+file contains script that displays all the lines in the file /etc/passwd that do not contain the pattern bin file contains script that displays all lines of the file /etc/ssh/sshd_config starting with a letter file contains script that replaces all characters A and c from input to Z and e respectively file contains script that removes all letters c and C from input.